Coalbed methane: Extraction

+"Beyond conventional methods, research institutions like The Energy and Resources Institute (TERI) in India are investigating microbial techniques to enhance methane recovery from coal beds, with reported successful field trials."

 Environmental impacts

 Methane

 As with all carbon-based fossil fuels, burning coalbed methane releases carbon dioxide (CO2) into the atmosphere.
 Its effect as greenhouse gas was first analyzed by chemist and physicist Svante Arrhenius.
 CBM production also entails leaks of fugitive methane into the atmosphere.
 Methane is rated as having 72 times the effect on global warming per unit of mass than CO2. over 20 years, reducing to 25 times over 100 years and 7.5 times over 500 years.
 Analysis of life-cycle greenhouse gas emissions of energy sources indicates that generating electricity from CBM, as with conventional natural gas, has less than half the greenhouse gas effect of coal.

+Globally, coal mining is also a significant source of methane emissions.
+To identify the volumes, the industry, governments, and NGOs rely on a combination of emissions monitoring and reporting, estimates, and satellite observations.
+The current methods for estimating emissions at the coal mine level rely on activity data from the operation and the methane gas content of the coal seams.
+The emissions methodologies for several academic studies, and NGOs like Global Energy Monitor and Climate Trace, are publicly available.

 Multiple Australian studies have indicated the long term negative environmental effects of coal seam gas extraction, both locally and globally.

 In the United States, methane escaping from coal during mining amounts to seven percent of total methane emissions.
 Recovery of coal mine methane in advance of mining is seen as a major opportunity to reduce methane emissions.
 Companies like CNX Resources have methane abatement programs to reduce greenhouse gas emissions from active and closed mines.